cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 and the list of these shares as `shares`.

-The procedure for combining a `shares` list of length `t` to recover the secret `s` is as follows:
+The procedure for combining a `shares` list of length `t` to recover the secret `s` is as follows.

 ~~~
   secret_share_combine(shares):

   Inputs:
   - shares, a list of t secret shares, each a tuple (i, f(i))
   - n, the number of shares to generate, an integer
   - t, the threshold of the secret sharing scheme, an integer

   Outputs: a list of n secret shares, each of which is an element of F

   def secret_share_combine(shares):
     s = polynomial_interpolation(shares)
     return s
 ~~~

 ## Verifiable Secret Sharing {#dep-vss}